 How are career ladders and lattices different?
 How are they the same?
-And which one is best for your organization’s talent needs?
+Which method is best for your organization's talent management strategy?

 The difference between career ladders and lattices.

 You may have no idea what the difference between a career ladder and lattice is, because they pretty much sound like the same thing.

 Or maybe you’re somewhat clued in thanks to the appropriate climbing object analogies they’ve earned.
 That’s right folks, ladders are simply a vertical rung of steps moving you upward, and lattices have rungs in horizontal and vertical directions!
 BINGO!

 Let’s start with a basic definition of each:

 Career Ladder: A formal plan which shows the specific sequence of job positions a person should progress through in order to reach a more senior position with more responsibility and higher pay.

 Career Lattice: A flexible plan which supports employee development, upskilling and recognition in multiple directions and areas.